showcasejyoti/SQL-Twin-Project/README.md

 ## ✅ Notable SQL Projects
 ________________________________________
 ### 📒 Project -1
-Report on top N Products per Division (with a stored procedure)
+Report on top N Products per Division (with a stored procedure).
+Link to the report is [here](https://github.com/showcasejyoti/SQL-Twin-Project/blob/main/Report-Top%205%20product%20per%20division.pdf)

 #### 🔍 Purpose of the Assignment:
 To identify and rank the top-selling products within each division based on total quantity sold.